PrabhaBharadwaj/Bank_Note_Auth_flasgger_Docker/README.md

 			Press-> Try it out
 			If we press that we get input window to upload file-->Upload local file TestFile.csv  --> Execute We get message in "Response body" as "[0, 0, 0, 0, 1, 1, 1, 1, 1]"

+### Docker container:
+		Above we built Flasgger used api.py.
+Now we are building docker container to deploy this in different environment in few steps